 She nodded.

 “Understanding the theory of Commands is tough, however.
 Take Lifeless, for instance.
 It’s taken us centuries to discover the most efficient ways to bring a body back to a Lifeless state.
 Even still, we’re not sure if we understand how it works.
-I guess this is the thing I’d most like to get across to you--that BioChroma is complicated, and we really don’t understand most of it.”
+I guess this is the first thing I’d like to get across to you--that BioChroma is complicated, and we really don’t understand most of it.”

 “What do you mean?”
 She asked.